Follow the steps below to receive new marijuana inventory into Green Bits and start selling.

 Once you have assigned each package ID to a product name and filled in cost per unit for each package, review the total cost and quantity listed at the top to ensure accuracy, then click the Save button near the upper right.

 Tip: If you've partially completed a manifest, you can save your progress and come back to finish it later.
 Partially completed manifests will be listed in Incoming Inventory under the "Accepted (Unassigned Lots)" view.
-Once all packages have been assigned to a product, the manifest will move into the "Accepted" view.

 4. Fill in additional package details